bitstadium/HockeySDK-Unity-Android/README.md

 ![alt text](Documentation/03_add_component.png  "Add component to script")

 Select the game object in the **Hierachy** pane and fill in the App ID provided by HockeyApp (Inspector window).
 You will also have to enter a package identifier: Make sure that **Package ID** equals the package name of your HockeyApp app.
+If you have your own server instance, please type in its url (**Server URL**).
+In most cases this field should be left blank.

 If you want to get more precise information about exceptions in your Unity scripts you can also check the **Exception Logging** property.